We often get asked whether home boarding is a good option, its pros, and its cons. We also get asked if we offer home boarding for dogs.

 If you have other pets, such as cats, then you will need to find an alternative for them as they may not be able to avail of home boarding.

-Your dog may get out of the home and either get lost due unfamiliar surroundings or try to make their way home.
+You need to ensure the Sitter has a secure garden otherwise your dog may get out of the home and either get lost due unfamiliar surroundings or try to make their way home.

 There may be other dogs in the home (or cats) that your dog does not get along with.
 Your dog might be the friendliest dog in the world, but you cannot determine how other pets will react to them.